dbochicchio/reactor-opensprinkler/README.md

 ```
 cd ext
+mdkir OpenSprinklerController
 ```

+Copy all the files in the new directory named *OpenSprinklerController*.
+Your final path should be */path/to/reactor/ext/OpenSprinklerController*.
-Copy all the files.
-You're ready to run, since no external packages are required.
+Now you're ready to run your new controller, since no external packages are required.

 From here, proceed to Basic Configuration below.